+The values for precision (Gen. Intensity) and Information Loss (Granularity) are high.
 The values for Discernibility and Average Equivalence Class Size are also high.
 And in general, all the quality models (both attribute-level and dataset-level) are high.
+Hence, we believe we've achieved a good utility.